Table of contents

 206. STUK approves inspection organisations to conduct inspections of nuclear facility valves in accordance with Guide YVL E.1 “Authorised inspection organisation and the licensee’s in-house inspection organisation”.
 [2013-11-15]

 207. STUK approves inspection organisations to conduct tests of nuclear facility valves in accordance with Guide YVL YVL E.12 “Testing organisations for mechanical components and structures of a nuclear facility”.
 [2020-01-20]

-3 Licensee’s component requirement specification
+3 Licensee’s general equipment requirement specification for valves

 301. The licensee shall have a general equipment requirement specification for the nuclear facility’s valves.
 The general equipment requirement specification shall include the general design and quality control requirements for Safety Classes 1, 2 and 3 valves set by the licensee to be observed in procurement supplemented with the service place-specific requirements.
 In addition to the valve’s safety class, the requirements can also be proportioned part-specifically, in which case the requirement level depends on the significance of the part to the fulfilment of the valve’s design bases.
 [2020-01-20]

 302. With regard to the design requirements of the valves, the general equipment requirement specification shall present safety class-specifically:

 - a data sheet for the design bases and values to be specified for the valves